 The framework does not produce a single forecast.
 It produces a set of scenarios with probability weights, anchored to whether the Starship operational milestone is crossed successfully and when:

-The shift from prior probabilities to the current values was driven by three new inputs between May 28 and June 2:
+The shift from prior probabilities to the current values was driven by five inputs between May 28 and June 2, with additional structural findings from the June 3 update:

-- Blue Origin New Glenn explosion (May 28) eliminated the nearest-term heavy-lift competitor.
-The competitive-pressure reduction on the Starship timeline is worth at least 6 months, potentially 18-24 months.
+• Blue Origin New Glenn explosion (May 28) eliminated the nearest-term heavy-lift competitor.
+SpaceX has at least 6 months with no competitive pressure on heavy-lift, potentially 18-24 months.
 This shifted probability from Negative toward Base and Positive.

 The June 2 update widened the confidence interval on Blue Origin’s return-to-flight (CEO Limp claims end-2026; Ars Technica’s Berger assesses “almost certainly not 2026, H1 2027 heroic”; NASA Isaacman says 2028 possible), but did not change the central estimate of SpaceX’s competitive relief.